-Respiratory acidosis and hypercapnia can occur with any disease process involving the neural control of ventilation, mechanics of ventilation, or alveolar gas exchange, resulting in hypoventilation, ventilation-perfusion mismatches, or both.
-Acute respiratory acidosis usually results from sudden and severe primary parenchymal (e.g., fulminate pulmonary edema), airway, pleural, chest wall, neurologic (e.g., spinal cord injury), or neuromuscular (e.g., botulism) disease.
-Chronic respiratory acidosis results in sustained hypercapnia and has many causes, including alveolar hypoventilation, abnormal respiratory drive, abnormalities of the chest wall and respiratory muscles, and increased dead space.
+Respiratory acidosis and hypercapnia can occur with any disease process involving the neural control of ventilation, mechanics of ventilation, or alveolar gas exchange resulting in hypoventilation, ventilation-perfusion mismatches, or both.
+Acute respiratory acidosis usually results from sudden and severe primary parenchymal (e.g., fulminant pulmonary edema), airway, pleural, chest wall, neurologic (e.g., spinal cord injury), or neuromuscular (e.g., botulism) disease.
+Chronic respiratory acidosis results in sustained hypercapnia and has many etiologies including alveolar hypoventilation, abnormal respiratory drive, abnormalities of the chest wall and respiratory muscles, and increased dead space.
 In patients with neuromuscular disease leading to muscular weakness, the degree of hypercapnia appears to be out of proportion to the severity of muscle disease and may be underestimated without blood gas analysis.
-In these patients, muscle weakness and elastic load are responsible for the modulation of central respiratory output.
-This results in a rapid shallow or dyspneic breathing pattern that leads to chronic CO2 retention.
+In these patients, muscle weakness and elastic load are responsible for modulation of central respiratory output.
+This results in a rapid shallow breathing pattern that leads to chronic CO2 retention.
 A more detailed list of causes of respiratory acidosis is found in Box 11-3.

-As determined by the alveolar gas equations (1) and (2) above, hypercapnia can result from a decrease in alveolar ventilation (either through a decrease in total minute ventilation or increase in the dead space to tidal volume ratio), or an increase in metabolic production of carbon dioxide.
+As determined by the alveolar gas equations (1) and (2) above, hypercapnia can result from a decrease in alveolar ventilation (either through a decrease in total minute ventilation or increase in the dead space to tidal volume ratio) or an increase in metabolic production of carbon dioxide.
 In small animal clinical practice, increased CO2 production infrequently results in hypercapnia.
-In normal circumstances (e.g., exercise), an increase in CO2 production is matched by an increase in CO2 elimination via the lung.
+In normal circumstances (e.g., exercise), an increase in CO2 production usually is matched by an increase in CO2 elimination via the lung.
 However, if CO2 production is increased with impaired or fixed alveolar ventilation that is unable to effectively remove CO2, acute respiratory acidosis may develop, as is observed in a few conditions such as heat stroke and malignant hyperthermia.

-Decreased alveolar ventilation produces hypercapnia from either a reduction in total minute ventilation (also
+Decreased alveolar ventilation produces hypercapnia from either a reduction in total minute ventilation (also termed global hypoventilation) or abnormal ventilationperfusion ratios in the lung.
+In global hypoventilation,

-BOX II-3 Causes of Respiratory Acidosis
+Box II-3 Causes of Respiratory Acidosis